noahschumacher/weval-nginx-rtmp/README.md

 * Streamer Validation Capabilities
 * Optimized Stream Encoding
 * Adaptive Bitrate Streaming
-* HTTP - HLS server
+* HLS (http live streaming)

 This was originally designed for a live audio-video music streaming website I was building called Muuse.
 At its peak we were able to handle 15+ concurrent video streamers with 1.5k+ concurrent viewers and sub 12second latency.

 ## Quick-Start
 1. Download OBS
-2. Open OBS and set the following in the Stream section:
+2. Open OBS and set the following in the *Stream* section:
     * *Service*: Custom
     * *Server*: `rtmp://<ip-of-host>:1935/live`
     * *Stream Key*: [paste in your stream key] (use `test` if not checking)
 3. Start the docker-container:
-    * `cd` into the top level of `weval-nginx-rtmp`
+    * Move to the top level of `weval-nginx-rtmp`
-    * Run and build image with `docker-compose.yml` with `docker-compose up`
+    * To run and build you image execute `docker-compose up`.
+This will utilize the `docker-compose.yml`.
-      * If you want to be detatched from the running container of the build image add `-d` or `--detatch` to the above command
+      * If you want to be detached from the running container of the build image add `-d` or `--detach` to the above command
 4. Press `Start Streaming` under the control panel on the right side.
 You should see a green or red square show up on the bottom right side of OBS followed by a kb/s number.
 This number informs you of your upload speed.
 If the square is green you are streaming with good quality.
-If the square is red there might be some buffering during specific segments.
+If the square is red there the upload is failing to match the pace of the stream and there will be data loss (missed frames in the stream).
 5. Download and open a [VLC](http://www.videolan.org/vlc/index.html) player (it also works in Raspberry Pi using `omxplayer`)
    * Click in the "Media" menu
    * Click in "Open Network Stream"
    * Enter the URL from above as `http://<ip_of_host>:8080/live/<key>.m3u8` replacing `<ip_of_host>` with the IP of the host in which the container is running and `<key>` with the key you created in OBS Studio.
-For example: `rtmp://192.168.0.30:8080/live/test.m3u8`
+For example: `http://192.168.0.30:8080/live/test.m3u8`
    * Click "Play"!

 You should stream your live stream coming through with some latency!

-*Note: If your computer is on the older side of the device you are running does not have a fairly powerful CPU it may struggle to handle encoding 3 different AV qualities.
-If this is the case there will be severe latency and choppyness.*
+*Note: If your computer does not have a fairly modern/powerful CPU it may struggle to handle encoding 3 different AV qualities.
+If this is the case there will be severe latency and buffering.*

 ## `Dockerfile`
 The docker file is based on a base ubuntu-18.04 version.
-At a high level it compeletes the following steps
+At a high level it completes the following steps
-1. Sets some env variables to use in the file.
+1. Sets some env variables.
 2. Installs some packages that allow for the downloading, compiling and execution of nginx.
-3. Downloads, unpacks and compiles nginx with specific configurations.
+3. Downloads, unpacks and compiles nginx with specific a configuration enabling nginx-rtmp and pointing to our custom `nginx.conf`
-    - These configurations are essential for ensuring we are using the right executable and `nginx.conf` files as well.
 4. Creates some symbolic links to forwards the logs through docker.
 5. Copies the local nginx.conf file to the proper location.
 6. Exposes ports and starts the server.